-Kaitlin Reece, the co-chair of Balancing the Scales, is a postulant in the Diocese of Nebraska and a seminarian at Church Divinity School of the Pacific.
+Kaitlin Reece, chair of Balancing the Scales, is a postulant in the Diocese of Nebraska and a seminarian at Church Divinity School of the Pacific.
 She attends St. Martha’s Episcopal Church with her husband and young daughter, where she is involved in preaching and assists with adult formation programming.
 Kaity is also a lobbyist in the Nebraska Legislature and works on issues related to foster care, juvenile justice, mental health, and services for individuals with developmental disabilities.
 Her passion for criminal justice reform is rooted not in a moral sense of right and wrong but rather in an experiential understanding of God’s love and the power of redemption through the resurrection of Jesus.
 She has witnessed the power of healing and restoration in her own life and believes no one is beyond the loving embrace of God.

 Susy Miller, Steering Committee member, has been a member of St. Matthew’s Episcopal church in Lincoln for 30 years.
 She is a member of the Benedictine Oblates of Nebraska which is affiliated with Sacred Heart Monastery.
 She works at Nebraska Wesleyan University, where she first had the opportunity to read Just Mercy and hear Bryan Stevenson speak in person.
 This book changed her view on the death penalty, and began a quest to learn more about this social injustice.
 Then when our Nebraska Episcopal Diocese had a book discussion on this same book, Susy attended and discovered a group of like minded individuals, whom she could learn from and join with to begin to make a difference in our community.